JaydeRussell/tech_interview_backend/README.md

 ## Step 1: Starting the postgres database
 In the backend project there's a `docker-compose.yml` file that contains the logic to start the postgres database.
 It can be run with the following command: `docker-compose -f docker-compose.yml up`.

+*DISCLAIMER:* This README assumes that basic 'new repo' commands have been run, such as `npm install` and `go get`, maybe that's not entirely safe to assume, but eh, I did.

 ## Step 2: Starting the Golang Backend
 Starting the backend is simple, just navigate to the backend directory and run `go run main.go`